odavid/my-bloody-jenkins/README.md

 *My Bloody Jenkins* is a re-distribution of the [Official LTS Jenkins Docker image](https://hub.docker.com/r/jenkins/jenkins/) bundled with most popular plugins and ability to configure most aspects of Jenkins from a **simple** and **single source of truth** represented as YAML.

-The image can get the configuration from several data sources such as: File, S3, Environment Variable, HTTP, Kubernetes ConfigMap and Secret
+The image can get the configuration from several data sources such as: File, S3, Environment Variable, HTTP, Kubernetes ConfigMap and Kubernetes Secret.

 The image supports "Watching" configuration changes and applying them immedately without restarting jenkins.

 The image is "Battle Proven" and serves as the baseground for several Jenkins deployments in production.

 ## Features